craigbarnes/dte/docs/dterc.md

 ### **command** [_text_]

-Enter command line.
-If _text_ is given then it is written to the command line (see the default binding `^L` why this is useful).
+Enter command mode.
+If _text_ is given then it is written to the command line (see the default `^L` key binding for why this is useful).

 ### **compile** [**-1ps**] _errorfmt_ _command_ [_parameters_]...